 A transcript of credit is a letter from the University to tell you how many credits you have achieved and at what level.

 Transfer credit is when we consider credits you have achieved at other institutions and count them towards your award, or you take with you to another institution from Staffordshire.
-Please see the Recognition of Prior Learning Procedure.
+Please see the Recognition of Prior Experience and Learning Procedure.

 An Award Board confirms your module results, and based on this, will makes decisions about progression through your course and your final classification.
 An Award Board for Exceptions is where, for valid reasons, the University needs to make an Award Board decision that it is outside of its own regulations.